Video Storytelling Guide to Build a Marketing Narrative

 Audience

 Who is this video intended for?
 What is your audience?
-It could be singularly aimed at a subsection of audience, or a wide range of audience.
+It could be singularly aimed at a subsection of audience or a wide range of audiences.
 It could be a specific client, existing customers, or prospects.
 Your choice of audience depends on the purpose.

 Distribution